 • Please see us if you notice any red lines on your piercing, or any changes in the depth of the bar (ie it looks closer to the surface of your skin or you see more of the bar than was originally visible).

-Lip/Tongue piercing: Follow the instructions above for cleaning outside the mouth.
-For inside the mouth, Mix 1 teaspoon of sea salt and non-alcoholic Listerine into a 16oz bottle of water.
+Lip/Tongue piercing: Follow above instructions for cleaning outside the mouth.
+For inside the mouth, Mix 1 teaspoon of sea salt and non-alcoholic Listerine into a half empty 16oz bottle of water.
 Rinse with this every time something passes through your mouth that IS NOT water for the next 2 weeks.
 This includes eating, drinking, smoking and kissing.
+Most oral piercings can be downsized at 2-4 weeks.

 • Moderate to significant swelling is to be expected in the first few days.
 Chewing ice chips or drinking slushies can help with comfort and swelling, as well as taking Advil as needed (if it is normally fine for you to take).